 The origins of balsamic vinegar are based on traditions already widespread in the Mediterranean area around the year 1000 b.C..
 The vinegar was obtained from the baked must.
-But just in the early Middle Ages we can talk about this type of dressing, when the Celts in the Southern Alps introduced the wood barrels instead of the traditional amphorae.
+But just in the early Middle Ages the Celts in the Southern Alps introduced the wood barrels instead of the traditional amphorae.
 With a bunch of aromatic and precious woods, and a long-period controlled fermentation, this vinegar came closer to the tastes we can find today.
 In the meantime the nobles and the courtiers, seeking increasingly refined tastes, started around 1500 to produce very elaborate vinegars made to amaze their guests.
 In the area of Modena and Reggio Emilia, it became so precious that important noble families built the “acetaie” (special cellars) to manage a long ageing and own their reserved production of Modena vinegar.
 Even today the authentic balsamic vinegar, must be creamy, having the taste of Lambrusco wine or Trebbiano (grapes from which it derives), it needs to be aged many years (at least 12) in fine wood barrels (such as juniper and mulberry) to offer a unique taste.
 Today it is a precious vinegar, that makes many dishes exclusive and refined.
 If you are coming to visit Italy, try at least one dish dressed with POD Traditional Balsamic Vinegar.

 Showing all 8 results